ashesh-0/kaggle_competitions/LANL_Earthquake_challenge/README.md

 16. (V25) Here, I kept the num_nodes to be 64.
 Dropout of 0.5 was used.
 Used batch normalization.
 Trained till 250 seconds.
 Very stable performance on validation set.
 However, performance numbers are high (train, val) => (3, 3.2)

-17. (V26) I'll increase one more layer in the network.
+17. (V26),(V27) I'll increase one more layer in the network.
 Idea is to increase the complexity.
+Dropout of 0.5 was too high.
+0.3 looked better.
+However, results were still improving in 0.3 case.
+18. (V28) Repeat (V27) (0.3 dropout) with larger epoch (300).
+19. (V30), (V29) Was trying different network architectures.
+[RNN(40), Dense(20),Dense(20), Dense(10)]. deep architectures don't seem to converge.
+I'll try batch normalization
+20. With batch normalization, performance is extremely stable.However, training loss does not come down below 2.9.
+So either there is some issue in deep architectures (bottleneck layer is too small) or the learning rate is too low.
+21. I'm now trying to see with 10x learning rate (0.01) whether I'm able to get better train performance.
+31. (V31) Network is [RNN(64),Dense(80)].
+This should get better train performance and hopefully better val performance.
+Dropout is 0.5.
+Normalization is disabled.